At a Glance

 This is because using them aids in producing feel-good hormones like oxytocin and reduces cortisol levels, also known as stress hormones.
 Hence, resulting in reduced heart rate, a calming and soothing effect, and quality sleep.

-When wrapped around the body, weighed blankets evoke the same therapeutic effects of a tight swaddle helping newborns feel snug and cosy.
-This feeling can help increase one’s sense of security and prompts the body to relax, which can also translate into other areas of your life, including improved sleep.
+When wrapped around the body, weighted blankets evoke the same therapeutic effects of a tight swaddle, helping newborns feel snug and cosy.
+This feeling can help increase one’s sense of security and prompt the body to relax, which can also translate into other areas of your life, including improved sleep.

 Physical

-Averaging at 6 hours of sleep per night, it comes to no surprise that approximately 46.5% of Singaporeans experience difficulty sleeping, also known as insomnia.
+Averaging at 6 hours of sleep per night, it comes as no surprise that approximately 46.5% of Singaporeans experience difficulty sleeping, also known as insomnia.

-A study published in the Journal of Sleep Medicine and Disorders involved 31 adults with chronic insomnia to use a gravity weighted blanket for four weeks and determine its effects.
+A study published in the Journal of Sleep Medicine and Disorders involved 31 adults with chronic insomnia using a gravity weighted blanket for four weeks and determined its effects.
 Overall, the results showed that participants found it easier to settle down to sleep and experienced improved sleep when using it.

 In order to avoid such unwanted effects, gravity blankets may offer a better and more sustainable solution in terms of inducing quality sleep naturally.